smithjd/sql-pet/docs/01-using-this-book.md

 You will need:

 * A computer running
-  + Windows (Windows 7 64-bit or late - Windows 10-Pro is recommended)
+  + Windows (Windows 7 64-bit or later - Windows 10-Pro is recommended),
-  + MacOS
+  + MacOS, or
   + Linux (any Linux distro that will run Docker Community Edition, R and RStudio will work)
-* Current versions of [R and RStudio](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) required.
+* Current versions of [R and RStudio](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) [@Vargas2018) required.
 * Docker (instructions below)
 * Our companion package `sqlpetr` [@Muni2018]